-Learn more about the differences between an LPN school and a BSN school, as well as other FAQs from prospective students here at our Arizona College of Nursing – Salt Lake City campus.
+Learn more about the differences between an LPN school, a BSN school, and other frequently asked questions at our Utah nursing school in Salt Lake City.

 LPN School vs BSN School: What is the difference?

 Understanding the differences between a Licensed Practical Nurse (LPN) program and a Bachelor of Science in Nursing (BSN) program is crucial to planning your nursing career path.
 This is because the education requirements between RNs and LPNs vary significantly.
 An LPN program typically takes about 1-2 years to complete.
 It is intended to prepare students for entry-level nursing roles to perform basic nursing care under the supervision of registered nurses (RNs) and physicians.
 While the time commitment to complete an LPN program is relatively short, LPNs often find their employment opportunities very limited.

 A Bachelor of Science in Nursing is a far more comprehensive track that often takes four years to complete.
 BSN programs cover a far wider range of topics and offer much more in-depth training designed to equip graduates with the skills to provide a much higher level of patient care and the potential to work in specialized nursing roles.